 - To have compassion or sympathy: I feel for him in his troubles.

-- Perception by or as if by touch; sensation: a feel of autumn in the air.
+- Perception by touch or by sensation of the skin: a feel of autumn in the air.

 - The sense of touch: a surface that is rough to the feel.

-- Overall impression or effect: “gives such disparate pictures . . . a crazily convincing documentary feel” ( Stephen King )
+- An overall impression or effect: “gives such disparate pictures … a crazily convincing documentary feel” ( Stephen King )